SAPLing Program

 Instructors of SUST attribute courses can apply for up to $5,000 to support applied sustainability learning projects.
 Learn more about obtaining the SUST course attribute here.

-The goal is to support the development and implementation of applied sustainability learning in SUST attribute courses, aligning with the university's Climate Action Plan (CAP) and the UN Sustainable Development Goals (SDGs).
+The goal is to support the development and implementation of applied sustainability learning in SUST attribute courses, aligning with the university's Climate Action Plan (CAP).

 Applied Sustainability Learning Framework